-The humanist tradition, now in a deep crisis due to the primacy of economy and the myth of infinite growth, needs to be revived as the only means of salvation for our culture, which is currently enslaved by consumerism.
-Even classical architecture which has been abandoned or mothballed, is a language that should rightly be placed alongside the classical languages with a view to its reintegration as an expression of a more authentic modernity.
+The humanist tradition, which has been thrown into crisis by the primacy of the economy and the myth of infinite growth, needs to be revived today as the only means of salvation for our culture, which is enslaved by consumerism.

+Even classical architecture is a language that has been abandoned or mothballed and could rightly be placed alongside the classical languages, with a view to its reintegration in the wake of authentic modernity.

 There is a desperate need for a "return to beauty", to be pursued with great courage and non-conformism. - Paolo Portoghesi

-"I believe that our City, if it is well built, will also be perfect. ...
-And then it certainly will also be wise, courageous, temperate and just." - Plato, Republic, IV,427e
+"I believe that our City, if it is well built, will also be perfect. ...And then it certainly will also be wise, courageous, temperate and just." - Plato, Republic, IV,427e